 Success in business requires big-picture thinking as well as attention to detail.
-Making small adjustments to your habits requires a systematic approach, James Clear says in “Atomic Habits.”
+Making small adjustments to your habits requires a systematic approach, Clear says in “Atomic Habits.”
 This book will teach readers how to make time for new habits, overcome a lack of motivation and willpower, design your environment to make success easier, and more.

 “Rework” by Jason Fried

-A book that’s marketed for “hardcore entrepreneurs, small-business owners, people stuck in day jobs they hate, victims of ‘downsizing,’ and artists who don’t want to starve anymore,” “Rework” by Jason Fried won’t walk readers through creating a business plan and getting investors.
+A book that’s marketed for “hardcore entrepreneurs, small-business owners, people stuck in day jobs they hate, victims of ‘downsizing,’ and artists who don’t want to starve anymore,” “Rework” won’t walk readers through creating a business plan and getting investors.
 Instead, it covers issues of productivity and gaining exposure from a minimalist perspective.

 Aiming to shake up how readers approach business, this book may get you rethinking aspects of your business strategy and customer service that had been long entrenched.

 When it comes to business, time management is everything.
 While being your own boss comes with many perks, learning to delegate, structure your day and make the best use of your time can be a huge challenge for those new to the world of entrepreneurship.
 Enter “The 4-Hour Workweek.”

 In this book, Ferriss describes a life of racing motorcycles and skiing in the Andes — all while keeping afloat financially.
 He promises to help readers eliminate 50% of their work in 48 hours, outsource aspects of your life and train your boss to value performance above physical presence at work.